caglanur98/Linear_Discriminant_Analysis/README.md

-# LDA Analysis on fMRI Data — Stimulation vs Imagery Classification
+# LDA on fMRI Data — Stimulation vs Imagery Classification

 This repository contains MATLAB code and results for a Linear Discriminant Analysis (LDA) classification of fMRI data using the SPM12 toolbox.
 The analysis aims to distinguish brain activity patterns between stimulation and imagery conditions in the right BA2 region of the primary somatosensory cortex, following the paradigm described in Nierhaus et al. (2023).

-# Overview
+## Overview

 We applied LDA to beta images from 10 subjects, extracted for: